- Public Works

 - Universal waste such as batteries and fluorescent lamps containing mercury

-- Products that are accompanied by a Safety Data Sheet (SDS), shipping label or placard, indicating that the product is hazardous, corrosive, flammable, toxic, ignitable, or reactive.
+- Products that are accompanied by a Safety Data Sheet (SDS), shipping label or placard, indicating that the product is:

-- Generates 1 kg (2.2 lbs.) or less of acute hazardous waste in a calendar month.
+- Generates 1 kg (2.2 pounds) or less of acute hazardous waste in a calendar month.

-- Generates 100 kg (220 lbs.) or less of non-acute hazardous waste in a calendar month
+- Generates 100 kg (220 pounds) or less of non-acute hazardous waste in a calendar month

-- Accumulates 1000 kg (2200 lbs.) or less of non-acute hazardous waste at any given time
+- Accumulates 1000 kg (2200 pounds) or less of non-acute hazardous waste at any given time

-Review the EPA's waste codes for non-acute and acute hazardous waste located here.
-Do note that acute hazardous waste begins with "P" and the following "F" codes: F020-F023, F026, and F027.
+Review the EPA's waste codes for non-acute and acute hazardous waste here.
+Do note that acute hazardous waste begins with "P" and the following "F" codes:

-- Review the VSQG requirements (above) and review the transportation and costs associated with your waste(s).
+- Review the VSQG requirements and review the transportation and costs associated with your waste(s).

 - Review the SBWP guidelines